SethJ-2006/SethJ-2006.github.io/_pages/page-default-copy.md

 ---
-title: "About Me"
+title: "Default Layout"
 layout: default
-permalink: /about-me/
+permalink: /pages/default/
 ---

 This page uses the `default` layout.
 It is a minimal wrapper around your content.